Base Cost: 19.5 points

 Generally, a clutch of Atlanteans forms when the faithful of one sea deity or another find themselves in imminent danger of drowning.
 Their patron claims them as his or her own, and transforms them from ordinary folk into Atlantean folk.
 This not only saves their lives, but gives said deities freshly minted minions with which to do their bidding under the sea - until they die from normal causes, at least.

 Those that survive tend to develop communities all their own, some of which merge with others over time and the rest remain apart from other Atlanteans.
 Thus, any stories you hear about the origins of Atlanteans may be true, for they just might apply to those who are telling the tale.
-Then again, they just might be pulling your leg in order to keep you from learning their deepest secrets.
+Then again, they just might be pulling your leg to keep you from learning their deepest secrets.
 It's hard to tell with Atlanteans.

 The process through which the Atlanteans were created is quite impressive, in that it involves a complete, mystical overhaul of the human body into one which is better suited for an underwater environment.
 It is believed that some unknown god of the seas originally created this magic, but it has been duplicated time and again by other sea-based deities in a pinch to reward favored mortals.